Patients who were implanted with the Wright Conserve Hip Implant.

 According to recent FDA statement, metal-on-metal hip recipients are known to experience the following symptoms: hip or groin pain; difficulty standing or walking; local swelling; numbness; changes in gait or walking ability; infection; clicking sounds coming from the implant; loosening; joint dislocation; and fractures.

 In the worst cases, a metal-on-metal hip replacement can fail completely, requiring immediate medical treatment.
-These devices can also allow for its metal components grind together, while eroded metal particles are let free in the recipients’ bodies.
+These devices can also allow for its metal components to grind together, while eroded metal particles are let free in the recipients’ bodies.
 Metal poisoning can lead to numerous other ailments, including nerve damage, cognitive impairment and the attenuation of heart muscles, among others.

 Wright Conserve Hip Replacement Lawyers